olofholmberg/master-thesis-implementation/README.md

 ## Get the code

-This step requires access to both this repository and the manifest repository: https://github.com/olofholmberg/master-thesis-sel4-manifest
+The code and all relevant support repositories can be fetched using the repo tool:

 ```
-mkdir master-thesis-implementation
+mkdir master-thesis
-cd master-thesis-implementation
+cd master-thesis
 repo init -u https://github.com/olofholmberg/master-thesis-manifest.git
 repo sync
 ```